Asperato/userdocs/docs/SCASupport.md

 You will be able to use the updated SCA ready connections without a package upgrade.

-We have already added SCA support for following PSPs
+We have already added SCA support for following PSPs and shall be available from within the package
 + Stripe
 + Sagepay
 + Braintree (A Paypal company)